Chinas 70% Display-Panel-Dominanz in 2025: Ein globaler Wendepunkt

 Global shipment leadership across devices

-BOE maintains global leadership across five key application areas — smartphones, Tabletten, laptops, Monitore, and TVs — securing the #1 position worldwide in overall display shipments.
+BOE maintains global leadership across five key application areas — smartphones, Tabletten, Laptops, Monitore, and TVs — securing the #1 position worldwide in overall display shipments.

 The OLED revolution led by BOE